amitmse/in_Python_/Neural Network/README.md

 ## Activation Function:

  	It’s just a thing function that you use to get the output of node.
 It is also known as Transfer Function.
-	It is used to determine the output of neural network like yes or no. The Activation Functions can be basically divided into 2 types:
+	It is used to determine the output of neural network like yes or no.

+	Some examples: CUBE, ELU, HARDSIGMOID, HARDTANH, IDENTITY, LEAKYRELU, RATIONALTANH, RELU, RRELU, SIGMOID, SOFTMAX, SOFTPLUS, SOFTSIGN, TANH

+	The Activation Functions can be basically divided into 2 types:
  	- Linear Activation Function:

 	Range is -infinity to infinity.
 Not possible to use backpropagation as the derivative of the function is a